ACCESS-Community-Hub/access-cm3-paper-1/README.md

     ]
 )
 ```
 and `plt.savefig(plotfolder+'exampleout.png')`.
-This cell needs to have the tag `parameters`, copying this cell will copy the tag as well but [you can also set this on other cells](https://papermill.readthedocs.io/en/latest/usage-parameterize.html) should you wish to parameterize other parts of the script.
+This cell needs to have the tag `parameters`, copying this cell will copy the tag as well but [you can also set this on other cells](https://papermill.readthedocs.io/en/latest/usage-parameterize.html) should you wish to parameterize other parts of the notebook.
 This allows us to [pass in arguments externally using papermill](https://papermill.readthedocs.io/en/latest/usage-cli.html) (see [mkfigs.sh for details](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/polished-python/mkfigs.sh))

-Once you have finished your notebook, please add the name of your notebook to the `array` variable in [this script](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/polished-python/mkfigs.sh).
+Once you have finished your notebook, please add the name of your notebook to the `array` variable in [this notebook](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/polished-python/mkfigs.sh).
 This allows us to run your new notebook as part of a suite of evaluation notebooks when assessing new simulations.

 ## Other options for scripts and notebooks